04 Oct How Much Is Limiting Your Abundance Costing You?

 I used to define abundance as having it all.
-Money being the primary subject.
+Money – the primary subject.

 I grew up thinking that money determined how prosperous you were.

 I don’t have a childhood story about struggle and sacrifice.
-Those concepts were never in my life picture until I was exposed to how others live.
-And when I was exposed, it came as a shock to me.
-I realized I was in a bubble - a sheltered little corner of the world that most people would consider Paradise.
+Those concepts were never in my life until I was exposed to how others live.
+It came as a shock to me.
+I realized I was in a bubble – a sheltered little corner of the world that most people would consider Paradise.

-It was my trip to Saint Lucia 3 years ago that revealed to me that money does not define happiness and prosperity.
-I'll never forget that trip.
-It was a beautiful, eye-opening experience and I felt so free.
-After a week of meeting locals, taking mud baths in the sulphur springs, and snorkeling off the reefs, it was time to go home.
+It was my trip to Saint Lucia 3 years ago that showed me that money does not define happiness and prosperity.
+I’ll never forget that trip.
+It was an eye-opening experience and for once I felt so free.
+After a week of lunches at the Naked Fisherman, mud baths in the sulfur springs, and snorkeling in our own tiny cove, it was time to go home.

 Our taxi driver picked us up for our 2 hour trip to the airport.
-He showed us the parts of the island we never even thought to visit, telling us about his simple life (he's never left the island) and how happy he is.
+He showed us the parts of the island we never even thought to visit, telling us about his simple life (he’s never left the island) and how freakin’ happy he was.
 He had a form of transportation and shelter and in his mind, that was all he needed.
-He told us stories about his island, often breaking out in contagious laughter.
+He told us stories about his island, telling jokes and laughing frequently.
+His glass wasn’t half full, it was overflowing.
 I was in awe of his positive outlook on life.
 Part of me wondered how he could be happy with so little.

-That moment has stuck with me.
-Since then I have researched abundance, success and prosperity.
-They are all similar but all personally defined by one thing...money.
+That moment’s stuck with me.
+Since then I have researched abundance, success, and prosperity.
+They are all similar but all personally defined by one thing…money.
 The more I learn about these concepts, the more I understand that your abundance mindset stems from childhood.
-You do not need a lot to be happy but you do need the basics...
+You don’t need a lot to be happy.
+All you need are the basics…